The Car Buying Customer Journey To Find A New Vehicle

 The very first stage in the sales funnel or silo as some call it, is the awareness stage of the buying process for the automotive purchase intender audience.
 The car buyer has decided they need or want a different vehicle and now they need to figure out what they want or in most cases, what they can afford.

 The most popular ways car shoppers research vehicles include looking up car prices, finding new or used cars listed for sale, comparing different makes and models of vehicles, using tools to look up the value of their current car and locating a dealership.

 These are the discovery phase queries the majority of in-market buyers search for.
 When you are creating your digital marketing strategy, you should consider including ways to incorporate this information on your website and the dealership’s social media pages.
 Even if your dealership is not the first place the local car shoppers go in the research phase, that’s OK.
 It’s better to deal with educated consumers because they know exactly what they want and how much they want to spend.

 If you do get a consumer who has not done any research at all and is clueless about what they want, it may be easier to direct them online rather than attempting to do it yourself.
 Use your dealership’s marketing resources to get them started on their path to choosing their next car.

 There are several ways people can learn more about new cars, trucks, SUVs and vans.
 With hundreds of sources readily available at their fingertips, car buyers tend to use more than just one.

 Sadly, dealer websites are the least popular choice for consumers to research vehicles in the beginning stages of the car buying process.
-Dealership CMS systems like DealerOn and Dealer.com offer great inventory systems which helps website visitors find an available cars, trucks or SUVs on your lot but those in-stock results are very rarely used to learn more about vehicles.
+Dealership CMS systems like DealerOn and Dealer.com offer great inventory systems which help website visitors find available cars, trucks or SUVs on your lot but those in-stock results are very rarely used to learn more about vehicles.

 Word of Mouth